Patagonia Black Hole Duffel 55L Review

 Features

-The Black Hole Duffel offers two different carry modes: a snap-secured set of handles that carry like a duffel and a backpack-style with over-the-shoulder straps that are attached and detached via D-rings and Duraflex buckles.
+The Black Hole Duffel offers two different carry modes: a snap-secured set of handles that carry like a duffel and a backpack-style with over-the-shoulder straps that attach and detach via D-rings and Duraflex buckles.
 The D-rings are super incognito without the backpack straps attached, and they work very well, despite what our testers expected when first inspecting the design.
 The buckles at the bottom of the bag don't have a garage to tuck into, so they flop around a little, but they still remain mostly out of the way.

 There are daisy chains on each side, great for clipping water bottles, climbing shoes, or any irregularly shaped items that might make the inside feel too bulky.
 The two hauler handles on each side of the bag, made of folded nylon webbing, are great for moving the duffel around while it's open or pulling it out of an overhead bin.
 The main compartment zipper is covered with a storm flap for weather resistance.
 That, paired with hefty YKK zippers, truly helps keep moisture out, even in heavy rain.